-- whether the FDA, EMA or comparable foreign regulatory authority will accept or agree with the number, design, size, conduct or implementation of our clinical trials, including any proposed primary or secondary endpoints for such trials; - the success of our future clinical trials for IFX-1 and any other product candidates and whether such clinical results will reflect results seen in previously conducted preclinical studies and clinical trials; - our expectations regarding the size of the patient populations for, market opportunity for and clinical utility of IFX-1 or any other product candidates, if approved for commercial use; - our manufacturing capabilities and strategy, including the scalability and cost of our manufacturing methods and processes and the optimization of our manufacturing methods and processes, and our ability to continue to rely on our existing third-party manufacturers for our planned future clinical trials; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for or ability to obtain additional financing; - our expectations regarding the scope of any approved indication for IFX-1; - our ability to defend against costly and damaging liability claims resulting from the testing of our product candidates in the clinic or, if, approved, any commercial sales; - our ability to commercialize IFX-1 or our other product candidates; - if any of our product candidates obtain regulatory approval, our ability to comply with and satisfy ongoing obligations and continued regulatory overview; - our ability to comply with enacted and future legislation in seeking marketing approval and commercialization; - our future growth and ability to compete, which depends on our retaining key personnel and recruiting additional qualified personnel; - our competitive position and the development of and projections relating to our competitors in the development of C5a inhibitors or our industry; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act or a foreign private issuer.
+- the success of our future clinical trials for IFX-1 and any other product candidates and whether such clinical results will reflect results seen in previously conducted preclinical studies and clinical trials: - our expectations regarding the size of the patient populations for, market opportunity for and clinical utility of IFX-1 or any other product candidates, if approved for commercial use; - our manufacturing capabilities and strategy, including the scalability and cost of our manufacturing methods and processes and the optimization of our manufacturing methods and processes, and our ability to continue to rely on our existing third-party manufacturers for our planned future clinical trials; - our estimates of our expenses, ongoing losses, future revenue, capital requirements and our needs for or ability to obtain additional financing; - our expectations regarding the scope of any approved indication for IFX-1; - our ability to defend against costly and damaging liability claims resulting from the testing of our product candidates in the clinic or, if, approved, any commercial sales; - our ability to commercialize IFX-1 or our other product candidates; - if any of our product candidates obtain regulatory approval, our ability to comply with and satisfy ongoing obligations and continued regulatory overview; - our ability to comply with enacted and future legislation in seeking marketing approval and commercialization; - our future growth and ability to compete, which depends on our retaining key personnel and recruiting additional qualified personnel; - our competitive position and the development of and projections relating to our competitors in the development of C5a inhibitors or our industry; and - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act or a foreign private issuer.

 Because forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified and some of which are beyond our control, you should not rely on these forward-looking statements as predictions of future events.
 The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
 You should refer to chapter 2 of this Annual Report for a discussion of important factors that may cause our actual results to differ materially from those expressed or implied by our forward-looking statements.
 Moreover, we operate in an evolving environment.
 New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
 As a result of these factors, we cannot assure you that the forward-looking statements in this Annual Report will prove to be accurate.
 Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a result of any new information, future events, changed circumstances or otherwise.
-You should, however, review the factors and risks and other information we describe in the reports we will file from time to time with the U.S. Securities and Exchange Commission (the "SEC") after the date of this Annual Report.
+You should, however, review the factors and risks and other information we describe in the reports we will file from time to time with the SEC after the date of this Annual Report.